What is ADHD Coaching?

 Good question!

-Maybe you're curious?
+Maybe you're curious about coaching?
 A little skeptical?

-When you haven't had coaching before, coaching might seem like a mystery, or a way to get advice, find strategies, answers to how to move forward in life when you feel stuck.
+When you haven't had coaching before, coaching might seem like a mystery, a way to get advice, find strategies, or answers to how to move forward in life when you feel stuck.

-I realized what I had needed all along was a thinking partner—someone who could ask the right questions to shift my focus from what wasn’t working to what was possible for me.
 For me coaching was life-changing.
 I felt lighter having someone who listened, didn't give me advice, was curious about me and what I want, and could help me gain insights I didn't see on my own.
 Getting a coach and committing to the process, however mysterious it felt, are two of the best decisions of my life.

 Let's start with what coaching is not